elastest/elastest-device-emulator-service/e2e-test/docs/index.md

 In order to implement these test we use [Selenium WebDriver], which is an web testing framework to automate the navigation and verification of web applications using a given test logic.
 In this case, we use Java to implement the test, and [JUnit 5] as base testing framework.
 In order to ease the management on web browsers in the tests, we use an open source JUnit 5 extension called [selenium-jupiter].

- E2E are going to be implemented as the use of EDS as support service.
+E2E tests for EDS are going to be implemented as support service.
 The following sections of this document summarizes the main parts of these tests.

 ## Use of EDS as support service